DM8tyProgrammer/mighty-articles/meet-jshell.md

 What if you want to change the value of the x *(tagged by id 2)* ?
 What if you want to change the definition of A class *(tagged by 9)* ?

-Yes, All these are possible with `/edit` command. `/edit` opens up a GUI utility named **Edit Pad** which is a basic text editor.
+Yes, all these are possible with `/edit` command. `/edit` opens up a GUI utility named **Edit Pad** which is a basic text editor.
 It accepts id or name of the definition as an argument.

 e.g.
 `/edit 9` or `/edit A` opens up as shown below: